Green Card for a Broadcaster

 On this page you will find information on:

-Individuals (and their spouses and children) who are coming to work in the United States as a broadcaster for the International Broadcasting Bureau of the Broadcasting Board of Governors (BBG), or for a grantee of the Broadcasting Board of Governors, may apply for a green card (permanent residence).
+Individuals (and their spouses and children) who are coming to work in the United States as a broadcaster for United States Agency for Global Media (USAGM), or for a grantee of the USAGM, may apply for a green card (permanent residence).
 The term “broadcaster” may include a reporter, writer, translator, editor, producer, announcer, news broadcast host, news analysis, editorial and other broadcasting features, or a news analysis specialist.
 The term broadcaster does not include individuals performing purely technical or support services or working in the entertainment field.

 There is an annual limit of 100 visas in this category.
 Spouses and children are not counted towards this yearly limit.